 When you call the

-step method on the filter System object with
+step method on the filter System

 a fixed-point input, the filter becomes a quantized fixed-point filter,

 the poles and zeros of the quantized and unquantized filters.
 The

 of locations for zeros, poles, and text objects.

 pLoc is the vector

 tLoc is the vector of